Intuity/intuity.github.io/content/post/bet-the-compute-farm/index.md

    consuming 8 cores and 64 GB RAM is not unreasonable;
  * Execution time for a single pass can take around a day of uninterrupted compute.

-Of course, as your team grows and gets busier you won't be running just one of these such jobs - you'll be running as many passes possible as the design is refined to optimise timing, power consumption, and area.
+As your team grows and gets busier you won't be running just one of these such jobs - you'll be running as many passes possible as the design is refined to optimise timing, power consumption, and area.
 As your overall project grows, you'll be running multiple such trials in parallel and introducing progressively larger assemblies of these building blocks.
 Many modern ASICs are approaching reticle size - Graphcore's Mk2 processor (now a few years old) clocked in at a record-setting 59.4 billion transistors, or roughly 15 billion gates, 15,000 times larger than the 1 million gate design considered above.

 ## Building Compute